 <path> element and showed how to draw a series of lines and arcs to create any shape.
 (It’s often used to replicate fonts without requiring a full font download.)

 d attribute offers a couple of extra tricks to draw smooth curves.
 In this article, we’ll discuss quadratic Bézier curves, but you can also refer to “How to Draw Cubic Bézier Curves on SVG Images” for a more complex option.

 What are Quadratic Bézier Curves?

-Like any line, a quadratic curve has a start (P0) and end point (P2).
-It also has a single control point (P1) which determines the curvature of the line.
-This image from Wikipedia provides a good curve generation illustration.
+A quadratic curve has a start point (P0) and end point (P2).
+A single control point (P1) determines the curvature of the line.
+Wikipedia’s Bézier curve page provides a good generation illustration:

 Quadratic curves are great for drawing smooth edges.
-As you can see from this image, it’s easy to specify a control point where the squared edge would normally appear.
+As you can see from this image, it’s easy to specify a control point where a squared edge would normally appear:

 <path d="M100,250 Q250,100 400,250" />

 M directive moves the pen to the first point (